 Cold homes kill more people in the UK than road traffic accidents.
 Around four million households suffer the health impacts of living in fuel poverty, one million are families with children.
 NEA campaigns and takes action on their behalf.

 Candidates should be educated to degree level with a proven track record in fundraising/income generation.
 You will have at least 2 years’ experience in fundraising or business development preferably within a national charity.
 You will be creative, have excellent communication and interpersonal skills and the ability to write for a variety of audiences.
 Excellent numeracy skills and the ability to draft a budget are also required.
 Enthusiasm and being able to work as part of a team are a must, as is empathy with NEA’s charitable aims.

-The job description provides a list of the duties of the post and the person specification provides the list of essential and desirable criteria, these are generic and the successful candidate will be expected to work on a range of initiatives.
+The job description provides a list of the duties of the post and the person specification provides the list of essential and desirable criteria.
+Flexible location.

 Interviews will be held in Cardiff and the date will be notified to the shortlisted applicants.

 NEA aims to be an equal opportunities employer.
 We welcome applications from all people who have the necessary skills and experience for the post.